colormethanh/MyCookBook-A_Recipe_Sharing_App/README.md

 - run npm start

 The website should start after that, Please register for an account after the site has started.

+NOTE: If using codespace, the app may load with a "503: temporarily unavailable error".
+In that case, just refresh the page and the site should load.

 ## Inspiration
 I first started programming because I wanted to create something..anything that would be useful to someone.
 So when I was tasked with this project, I wanted to do just that, attempt to create something that would be useful to someone.
 To make something useful is not just creating a "feature" on a website, it's how the features is directed toward a specific goal.
 The goal of MyCookBook is a site where one can easily create a recipe for later use or browse through the many recipes others may upload.